RWilliamsCoding/trumpvsharris/README.md

 1. Allow users to see live results on the poll page as soon as they select a candidate.
 2. Create a backend AI script to update the top 5 criticisms of each candidate after any event such as public debates or rallies etc... this could be pulled from viral moments across any social media.
-3. Lastly I would like to increase accessibility with speech to text and also screen reader using the pseudo element Hover.
+3. Also screen reader compatibility using hover effects.

 ### Accessibility

 I have ensured to keep accessibility at the forefront when writing my code.
 I wanted to do this so that the site is accessible friendly.
 The below are some of the things I've implemented:

-* Using Roboto font across the site with a backup of Sans-Sarif which is known to be dyslexia-friendly due to clear letter shapes, generous spacing and uniformity.
+* Using Roboto font across the site with a backup of sans-serif, which is known to be dyslexia-friendly due to clear letter shapes, generous spacing and uniformity.
 * Using alt text on any images.
 * Using aria-label on any links.
-* The site mainly uses Red & Blue as it's primary colors which is a palette known to be color-blind-friendly.
+* The site mainly uses red and blue as its primary colors, which is a palette known to be color-blind-friendly.

 ---